ellman12/Graphical-Photo-Organizer/README.md

 ![image](https://user-images.githubusercontent.com/56001219/156902959-84fe5dcf-a109-40e5-9860-68584933bb37.png)
 When you're viewing a single item, you can change its filename, and also when it was taken (thus affecting where it will end up).
 Also when viewing an item, you can
-* skip it and not move it
+* Skip it and not move it
-* delete the file
+* Delete the file
-* reset any changes made
+* Reset any changes made
-* move the file to its new location and advanced to the next file
+* Move the file to its new location and advanced to the next file

 And I think that's it.
 GPO is designed to be as simple as possible, while still being fast and efficient.